 - Option 4 – E-Best Portable Mini

-- Option 5 – Anbanglin or Plemo.
-This is the one I kept!
+- Option 5 – This is the one I kept!

-I ended up with one from Anbanglin which I originally didn’t try because it didn’t have as many reviews as some of the other ones, plus it only had 4 stars as opposed to others that had 4.5–and I rely heavily on reviews!
+EDIT: I can’t find the one I originally bought anymore, but there is an identical one from another company HERE.
+Regarding the one I own, I originally didn’t try because it didn’t have as many reviews as some of the other ones, plus it only had 4 stars as opposed to others that had 4.5–and I rely heavily on reviews!
 But, I liked this one a lot more than the others.

 WHAT I LIKE ABOUT THIS STEAMER